 This account is consistent with previous research on JOL reactivity which similarly suggests that JOLs specifically encourage participants to process pre-existing cue-target relations.
 For example, Maxwell and Huff (2022; 2023) demonstrated that JOLs also improve cued-recall of backward pairs which, unlike forward pairs, have intrinsic relatedness cues that are poor predictors of later memory ability (i.e., card – credit at encoding vs. card – ? at test; see Koriat & Bjork, 2005).
 Relatedness cues for backward associates are poor predictors of later test performance, producing a situation in which strengthened relatedness cues are not aligned with the test.
 Additionally, Rivers et al. (2023) recently questioned participants about the specific strategies they used when forming their JOLs and found that participants primarily reported using perceived cue-target relatedness rather than other cues which could also benefit recall (e.g., perceptual cues, familiarity, etc.).
 Considered alongside the present study, these findings reveal a consistent pattern in which JOLs improve cued-recall of related pair types, regardless of the nature of the relationship (e.g., associative direction, direct vs. mediated. etc.).

-Additionally, our finding that JOLs reactively improve cued-recall of mediated pairs is also consistent with recent work from Chang and Brainerd’s (2025) showing that JOLs specifically target semantic relations.
+Additionally, our finding that JOLs reactively improve cued-recall of mediated pairs is also consistent with recent work from Chang and Brainerd (2025) showing that JOLs affect semantic relations.
 As noted in the Introduction, the authors showed that while JOLs benefited cued-recall of related pairs, this effect was limited to semantic relations rather than other types of potential word relations (e.g., homophone relations).
 To explain this finding, the authors proposed that JOLs encourage elaboration, which can improve memory through increased item-specific or relational processing.
 While the present study was not specifically designed to test the role of elaboration as a potential mechanism of JOL reactivity, our findings provide additional evidence that the presence of a semantic relationship, regardless of whether it is direct or indirect, is sufficient to produce a JOL reactivity effect.
 Moreover, our findings are consistent Chang and Brainerd’s Experiment 3 results, as they showed that positive JOL reactivity extended to phonological-semantic mediators (e.g., coarse – class, which is mediated through the non-presented word course).

 Increased elaboration may also have contributed to reactivity effects observed in the present study.
 As noted by an anonymous reviewer, single-mediated word pairs may inherently lend themselves to greater elaboration compared to double-mediated pairs, given the shorter associative distance between the cue and target.
-Consistent with this account, a cross-experimental analyses of control group participants found that single mediated pairs in Experiment 1A were recalled at a significantly greater rate relative to double-mediated pairs in Experiment 1B (29.01 vs. 20.83, t(117) = 2.23, SEM = 3.66, d = 0.42, pBIC = .48), though no significant differences were detected with backward mediated pairs in Experiments 1B/2B (33.33 vs. 27.18; t(118) = 1.61, SEM = 3.87, p = .11; pBIC = .75).
-However, the present study did not directly assess participants’ study strategies or their ability to guess mediators, relying instead on participants’ JOLs as a proxy.
-As such, future research may wish to further explore this account by informing participants of the types of pairs they will be exposed to (i.e., that some unrelated pairs are linked via mediators) or by directly assessing whether participants can guess a pair’s mediators.
-However, given that reactivity consistently extended to double-mediated pairs, it is unlikely elaboration alone can fully explain reactivity within this context.
+Consistent with this account, a cross-experimental analyses of control group participants found that single mediated pairs in Experiment 1A were recalled at a higher rate relative to double-mediated pairs in Experiment 2A (29.01 vs. 20.83, t(117) = 2.23, SEM = 3.66, d = 0.42, pBIC = .48), though no differences were detected with backward mediated pairs in Experiments 1B/2B (33.33 vs. 27.18; t(118) = 1.61, SEM = 3.87, p = .11; pBIC = .75).
+However, the present study did not directly assess participants’ study strategies or their attempts to guess mediators, relying instead on participants’ JOLs as a proxy.
+Future research may wish to further explore this account by informing participants of the types of pairs they will be exposed to (i.e., that some unrelated pairs are linked via mediators) or by directly assessing whether participants can guess a pair’s mediators.
+However, given that reactivity consistently extended to double-mediated pairs, it is unlikely that elaboration alone can fully explain reactivity within this context.